 Step 1.4.
 Separate Chromosomes

 In this step,

-SeparateChromosomes2 module is used to categorized markers into their linkage groups or chromosomes using the below command:
+SeparateChromosomes2 module is used to categorize markers into linkage groups (LGs) using the below command:

 $ java -cp /path/Lep-MAP3/bin SeparateChromosomes2 data=p_fil.call lodLimit=10 > map.txt

 In this step, markers separated into their corresponding linkage groups are ordered using

 $ java -cp /path/Lep-MAP3/bin OrderMarkers2 data=p_fil.call map=map.txt > order.txt